top of page

 What forms of payment do I take?

-I accept debit and credit cards, cash, and check payable to Journey Counseling Center, PLLC.
+We accept debit and credit cards, cash, and checks payable to Wellspring Counseling Center, PLLC.

 Are there cancellation fees?

-I understand that life happens and that there will be times, despite your best efforts and intentions that you will be unable to make your appointment and will need to cancel or reschedule.
-I want to work with you, so there is no fee as long as you cancel at least 24 hours in advance.
-Sessions cancelled less than 24 hours from your appointment time will be charged half the session fee.
+We understand that life happens and that there will be times, despite your best efforts and intentions that you will be unable to make your appointment and will need to cancel or reschedule.
+We want to work with you, so there is no fee as long as you cancel at least 24 hours in advance.
+Sessions cancelled less than 24 hours from your appointment time will be charged a $75 cancellation fee.

 Do I require a mental health diagnosis for a session?

-Since I do not work with insurance companies, you are not required to have a mental health diagnosis in order to attend sessions.
+Since we do not work with insurance companies, you are not required to have a mental health diagnosis in order to attend sessions.

 Are there snacks?

 Definitely!
-I try to keep my office stocked with an assortment of chips, cookies, and other individually wrapped snacks.
-We also have coffee, tea, and water in our lobby.
+Our office stocked with an assortment of chips, cookies, and other individually wrapped snacks.
+We also have coffee, tea, sodas, and water available upon request in our lobby.

 Question not answered here?